Homestead, Pennsylvania: History

-To break the strike and secure the mill from the disgruntled workers, industrialist Henry Clay Frick hired hundreds of armed toughs from the Pinkerton National Detective Agency.
+To break the strike and secure the mill from the disgruntled workers, industrialist Frick hired hundreds of armed toughs from the Pinkerton National Detective Agency.
 When barges carrying the Pinkertons arrived at the mill on the morning of July 6, workers and townspeople met them at the riverbanks.
-Though eyewitness accounts differed on which side first fired a shot, a day-long armed battle ensued which resulted in eleven deaths and dozens of injuries.
+Though eyewitness accounts differed on which side first fired a shot, a day-long armed battle ensued which resulted in 11 deaths and dozens of injuries.
 The governor of Pennsylvania eventually called out the National Guard to restore order to the town and take control of the mill.
-Frick successfully destroyed the union in Homestead and, by extension, in most of his other steel mills through the nation.
-The "Battle of Homestead," as the event came to be known, represented a stunning setback for unionization in the highly mechanized steel industry.
+Frick successfully destroyed the union in Homestead, and by extension, in most of his other steel mills through the nation.
+The Battle of Homestead, as the event came to be known, represented a stunning setback for unionization in the highly mechanized steel industry.
 It also set the stage for the future steel strike of 1919, in which Homestead played an important role.

 At the turn of the 20th century, in 1900, the population of Homestead was 12,554 people, of whom some 7,000 were employed in the plants.
-Due mostly to immigration from Eastern and Southern Europe, by 1910 the population jumped to 18,713, then to 20,452 in 1920.
+Due mostly to immigration from Eastern and Southern Europe, by 1910, the population jumped to 18,713, then to 20,452 in 1920.
 In the first decade of the 20th century, Homestead was studied as part of the sociological Pittsburgh Survey, the results of which were eventually published as Homestead: The Households of a Mill Town.

 "Steel for Victory.
 Many scenes filmed at Homestead."

 In 1940, 19,041 people lived in Homestead.
-During the early 1940s half the population was displaced as the United States government added to the steel mills to have the capacity for armor plating for ships and tanks (preparing for World War II).
+During the early 1940s, half the population was displaced as the United States government added to the steel mills to have the capacity for armor plating for ships and tanks (preparing for World War II).
 After the end of the war, a decline in the steel-making industry of the United States took place.

-By 1980, it had become difficult to obtain employment at the Homestead Works, which was not producing much steel at that time.
+By 1980, obtaining employment had become difficult at the Homestead Works, which was not producing much steel at that time.
 In 1986, the mill closed.
 The Homestead Works was demolished in the early 1990s, replaced in 1999 by The Waterfront shopping mall.
 As a direct result of the loss of mill employment, the number of people living in Homestead dwindled.
 By the time of the 2010 census, the borough population was 3,165.
-The borough began financially recovering in 2002, with the enlarging retail tax base.
+The borough began financially recovering in 2002, with an enlarging retail tax base.

 Geography

 Homestead is located at (40.405069, −79.907785).

-According to the U.S. Census Bureau, the borough has a total area of 0.6 mi2, of which 0.6 mi2 is land and 0.1 mi2, or 11.11%, is water.
+According to the U.S. Census Bureau, the borough has a total area of 0.6 mi2, of which 0.6 mi2 is land and 0.1 mi2, or 11.11%, is covered by water.